FlexMeasures/flexmeasures/documentation/getting-started.rst

 Add a user
 ^^^^^^^^^^

-FlexMeasures is a web-based platform, so we need a user account:
+FlexMeasures is a web-based platform, so we need to create a user:

 .. code-block::